triton-inference-server/python_backend/inferentia/README.md

 self.model_neuron.num_workers = num_threads
 ```
 You may also chose to add the `batch_size` etc. arguments to config.pbtxt as parameters and read them in the `initialize()` function similar to `--compiled-model`.

-5. Finally, in the `excute()` function, use the following API to run the inference:
+5. Finally, in the `execute()` function, use the following API to run the inference:
 ```
 batched_results = self.model_neuron.sample(batched_tensor, 2048)
 ```
 Above, `2048` is a sufficiently-long output token.
 It may also be passed in as one of the inputs if you wanto specify it as part of the payload.

 6. Proceed to load the model, and submit the inference payload similar to any other triton model.